The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Neural Network Approximation

 \subsection{Discovery on a Compact Region}

 The network-based formulation \eqref{23_1}-\eqref{23_2} is specific for the discovery on a single trajectory from which the data are collected.
-More generally, we can build similar formulations for the discovery on a connected compact region, from which a set of trajectories can be sampled.
-Through such a discovery, we can recover the whole vector field in this subset.
+More generally, we can build similar formulations for the discovery on a connected compact region, from which a set of trajectories can be sampled, to recover the whole vector field in this region.

 Suppose $\Bx(t;\tilde{\Bx}_0)$ is the solution of \eqref{02_1} with initial value $\tilde{\Bx}_0$.
 Let $\Gamma$ be a compact subset in $\mathbb{R}^d$, then $\Omega:=\{\Bx(t;\tilde{\Bx}):0\leq t\leq T,\tilde{\Bx}\in\Gamma\}\subset\mathbb{R}^d$ is a compact region filled with all trajectories starting from $\Gamma$ with time period $0\leq t\leq T$.
 In practice, suppose we are given a dataset $\{\Bx_{n,n'}=\Bx(t_n;\tilde{\Bx}_{n'})\}_{n=0,\cdots,N;n'=1,\cdots,N'}$, where $\{\tilde{\Bx}_{n'}\}_{n'=1,\cdots,N'}$ is a set of points densely distributed in $\Gamma$, and suppose $\Omega$ is densely covered by $\{\Bx_{n,n'}\}$.
 We aim to use neural networks to approximate the governing function in the whole subset $\Omega$.